 One thing to keep in mind with Arizona birth certificate laws and paternity lawsuits is default judgments.
 For example, when the mother has petitioned the court to establish paternity, but the father ignores the petition, the judge can enter a default paternity judgment.
 When this happens, they can order the father to pay child support.
 In addition, if the judge orders a DNA test, but the suspected father doesn’t take the test, the judge can enter a default judgment of paternity and order the father to pay child support.

 The timeline of establishing paternity in Arizona is somewhat flexible depending on the needs of the circumstances.
 For example, paternity can be established through a petition to the court while the mother is pregnant or after the baby arrives.
 In cases when paternity is used to establish child support or past child support, the paternity must be filed before the child turns 18.
 However, if the child requires paternity to be established to be named an heir to the parent, this can be done after they have turned 18 with the proper evidence.

 Understanding the requirements for Arizona birth certificate laws can be complicated, especially when considering a scenario that’s not traditional surrounding your child’s birth.
 However, an experienced family law attorney can help you ensure your parental rights are protected, regardless of birth records.
-Learn more about Arizona birth certificate laws by contacting us today.
+Our divorce attorneys in Arizona can help.